 If an institutional investor is borrowing Bitcoin, then his interest is short selling – the speculation that the Bitcoin price will decline.
 The investor will pay interest to the lender and he will return the asset at the end of the loan term.
 If a higher interest rate is offered, then this implies institutional investors are speculating on the decline of Bitcoin price.
 And vice versa.

 Earn interest in Bitcoin in margin lending in crypto exchanges

-Another possibility to earn crypto interest in Bitcoin is via the crypto exchanges.
-The users have to register their accounts and to deposit the funds.
+Another way to use for earning crypto interest in Bitcoin is to use crypto exchanges.
+The users have to register their accounts and deposit the funds.
 As next, they can lend their Bitcoin on the crypto exchanges via the margin lending – their counterparties are the traders, which borrow Bitcoin in the anticipation that the Bitcoin price will fall.

 These traders borrow Bitcoin, they sell it on the exchange and they pay daily interest or fixed-term interest for their loans.
 Trader’s assets and positions are used as collateral against these borrowings – if the price of Bitcoin would increase instead of declining, then the trader’s assets will be liquidated to cover the obligations to the borrowers.
 However, if the price of Bitcoin will decrease, then the trader will buy back the Bitcoins at the end of the loan term, will return them to the borrower, and will earn a nice profit on this trade.